syamfarh/tp/docs/DeveloperGuide.md

 _Name_

 Step 1.
-The financial adviser wants to find the details of "John" and "Alice" in his address book.
+The financial advisor wants to find the details of "John" and "Alice" in his address book.

 Step 2.
-The financial adviser enters `find n/John Alice` into the command box and presses enter.
+The financial advisor enters `find n/John Alice` into the command box and presses enter.

 Step 3.
 The input `find n/John Alice` is passed into `FindCommandParser#parse`, and the string is parsed into two portions:
 1. Prefix
 2. Argument

 Step 4.
-Since the prefix specified by the financial adviser is `n/`, the `FindCommandParser` knows that it should call `find_name`, and thus, the argument is passed into `FindNameCommandParser#parse` for execution.
+Since the prefix specified by the financial advisor is `n/`, the `FindCommandParser` knows that it should call `find_name`, and thus, the argument is passed into `FindNameCommandParser#parse` for execution.

 Step 5. `FindNameCommandParser#parse` parses the argument input, and separates `John` and `Alice`, and places both names into